Oesterlund/GraFT/README.md

 In the folder Article/ image data from the article is placed together with code used for data generation and data processing.
 The data consists time-series data of Arabidopsis Thaliana, specifically:
 - etiolated seedlings, imaged at three different locations along the stem
-- seedlings treated with Latrinculin B etiolated and light grown
+- seedlings treated with Latrunculin B etiolated and light-grown
-- Seedlings treated with virulence factors; DSF and flg22 In this folder you can also find the scripts used fort data generation and processing.
+- seedlings treated with virulence factors; DSF and flg22 In this folder you can also find the scripts used fort data generation and processing.
 If you want to use them, remember to change the folder names accordingly.